Surya Bonaly: 1994–1995 season: Fifth European title

 Bonaly came in first place at the 1994 Skate America.
 She was in third place after the short program, but was able capitalize on the mistakes made by Michelle Kwan and Irina Slutskaya during the free skate; according to the Greensboro News and Record, Bonaly's "oft-troublesome assortment of soaring triple jumps and gymnast-like leaps boosted her past" Slutskaya, who was in first place after the short program and came in third place overall, and Kwan, who came in second place overall.
 Bonaly also won the 1994 Trophée de France and came in second place at the 1994 NHK Trophy.
 She won the 1994 Goodwill Games in St. Petersburg, Russia, which had to change venues due to a lack of ice at the original rink.
 She also competed at two professional-amateur competitions during the 1994—1995 season, coming in first place overall at the Thrifty Car Rental International Challenge and the AT&T Challenge.
 At the Thrifty Car Rental Challenge, Bonaly was favored to win.
 She came in second place in the short program, behind Olga Markova from Russia, but was able to "edge out" Markova in the free skate.
 Bonaly later told reporters that "I can't say it was 100 percent excellence, but I did my job out there".
-She came in second place at the 1995 Hersey's Kisses Great American Figure Skating Challenge, competing for Team World.
+She came in second place at the 1995 Hershey's Kisses Great American Figure Skating Challenge, competing for Team World.
 She also won the gold medal at the French Nationals again.

 Bonaly won the 1995 European Championships for the fifth time, despite nursing a broken right toe.
 Coming from behind, her performance, according to The New York Times, was "clearly the best".
 Her free skate, which was set to "lively gypsy music", earned her scores between 5.7 and 5.9, included "a difficult and rare" triple Lutz-triple toe loop combination jump, which was the first time the combination was successfully completed in competition.
 The Tampa Bay Times called her performance "smooth and exciting after falls and mistakes by several of the top skaters", and also said that Bonaly was noted for being "more of a jumper than an artist on ice", although she had been working on her presentation scores because the judges, as she put it, "always have considered it a fault of mine".
 Olga Markova from Russia, who was in first place after the short program, won the silver medal, and Elena Liashenko of Ukraine won the bronze medal.